 My research has had direct product and policy impact.
-At Microsoft, my work on augmenting goal-oriented thinking in workplace meetings has shaped the design of the Teams Facilitator agent.
-I've also shaped Microsoft's thinking on designing AI-enabled products to support (meta)cognition, as well as approaches and challenges to integrating AI into education.
-During the COVID-19 pandemic, my work on a national-scale field RCT increased COVID-19 vaccinations in a cohort of ~2.3 million people across England.
+At Microsoft, my work has shaped enterprise AI adoption practices, company-wide thinking on designing AI to support metacognition and appropriate reliance, approaches to integrating AI into education, and the design of the Teams Meeting Facilitator agent.
+During the COVID-19 pandemic, my work on a national-scale field RCT increased vaccinations in a cohort of ~2.3 million people across England.

-Human behaviour is what I care most about, from foundational cognitive science to applied behavioural science and human-computer interaction.
-I love running 0-to-1 projects, including prototype-driven and qualitative design-led research, as well as complex field experiments that make contact with real-world policies and practices.
+Human thinking and behaviour is what I care most about, and, increasingly, how we steer advanced AI toward long-term societal flourishing.
+I love running 0-to-1 projects, from prototype-driven, design-led research to complex field experiments that make contact with real-world policies and practices.

 Generative AI's impact on people and work